-Our programs are mainly focused on providing practical expertise, hands-on skills and expertise in learning the lifesaving skills of CPR, AED use, Heart-related emergencies and choking relief in schools and communities.
+Our program is mainly focused on providing practical expertise, hands on skills and expertise to learning the lifesaving skills of CPR, AED use, Heart related emergencies and choking relief in schools and communities.

-At Tranquil Foundation, programs are taught in easy-to-follow steps, allowing participants/students to act on, prevent, and manage life’s emergencies wherever they may occur.
+At The Tranquil Foundation & Tranquil Educational foundation, programs are taught in easy-to-follow steps, allowing participants/students to act on, prevent, and manage life’s emergencies wherever they may occur.
 Instruction is hands-on and interactive and is supported by a variety of training materials and simulations including CPR mannequins, AED trainers, bandages and splinting materials, barrier devices, auto-injector trainers, inhalers, and more.

-A sudden cardiac arrest can happen at any place, at any time.
+Sudden cardiac arrest can happen any place, at any time.
 The best chance of surviving is to get CPR right away.
 Sadly, most of the time it doesn’t happen that way.
 Our foundation wants students/residents in communities to learn CPR before they graduate from high school, putting more qualified lifesavers in our communities every year.

 We facilitate the learning of technical knowledge and skill but also incorporate adaptability and stress tolerance, which are essential when responding to an incident with confidence.